-CHS, EHS, NHS 9, 10, 11, 12 .5 Credit This course is designed to teach students to communicate architecture design through manual drafting and Computer Aided Drafting.
+CHS, EHS, NHS 9, 10, 11, 12 .5 Credit This course is designed to teach students to communicate architecture design through Computer Aided Drafting (CAD).
 They will learn fundamentals of construction and elements of architecture by developing a full set of house plans using CAD software.
-They also will learn architectural standards through manual drafting and rendering.
+They also will learn architectural standards throughout the development of their residential prints.
 Most of the semester will be focused on learning the details of floor plan layout and presentation drawings with elevations.
-The last quarter of the semester will focus on applying knowledge of architecture design to computeraided 3D modeling.
+The last part of the semester will focus on applying knowledge of architecture design to generating a computer aided 3D model.
 This course is an excellent introduction for students interested in the field of architecture.
-May qualify as a 4th-year math-related course.
+May qualify as a 4th-year math-related